 Pacman frogs do not need a large cage since they are not very active.
-A 10-gallon tank is fine for one of these frogs, as they will often try to eat their cage mates, they should be housed alone.
+A 20-gallon tank is fine for one of these frogs.
+As they will often try to eat any cage mates, they should be housed alone.
 A cage top is recommended to help maintain temperature and humidity but Pacman frogs are not known to be at risk of escaping.

-The tank can be lined with paper or smooth rocks, as long as leaf litter or moss and some plants (live or artificial) are provided for a Pacman frog to burrow or hide in.
-The substrate should be misted daily to help keep the humidity over 50 percent.
+The tank can be lined with paper or smooth rocks, as long as leaf litter or moss and some plants (live or artificial) are provided for a Pacman frog to burrow in or hide.
+The substrate should be misted daily to help keep the tank humidity between 50% and 80%.

-The temperature in the tank should be kept around 82 degrees during the day and allowed to drop to around 78 degrees at night.
-Heat is best supplied with use of an under tank heater as overhead incandescent bulbs can be too drying for your frog (although a red incandescent could be used if supplemental heat is needed at colder times).
+The temperature in the tank should be kept around 82 F during the day and allowed to drop to around 78 F at night.
+Heat is best supplied by using an under-tank heater as overhead incandescent bulbs can be too drying for your frog (although a red incandescent could be used if supplemental heat is needed at colder times).

-For lighting, a fluorescent fixture can be used although your frog might prefer more subdued lighting and regular room light may be enough.
-A 12 hour light and 12-hour dark cycle are the goals.
+For lighting, a fluorescent fixture can be used although your frog might prefer more subdued lighting; regular room light may even be enough.
+Maintain a 12-hour light and 12-hour dark cycle.
 Some owners recommend providing a UVA/UVB light for this 12-hour cycle.

 Food and Water

-Pacman frogs are pretty easy to feed since they are not usually fussy eaters.
-Smaller Pacman frogs can be fed insects such as crickets, or other common pet store prey insects such as mealworms, wax worms, etc., that are gut loaded prior to feeding.
+Pacman frogs are fairly easy to feed since they are not fussy eaters.
+Smaller Pacman frogs can be fed insects such as crickets, or other common pet store prey insects such as mealworms, and wax worms that are gut loaded prior to feeding.

-While small Pacman frogs that are eating insects should be fed daily, larger frogs can be fed mice or feeder fish every few days.
-The best guide is to feed based on your frog's body condition (if your frog is getting too round and fat, cut back on how often it is fed).
+While small Pacman frogs that are eating insects should be fed daily, larger frogs that are fed mice or feeder fish can be fed only every few days.
+The best guide is to feed based on your frog's body condition: If your frog is getting too round and fat, cut back on how often it is fed.

-All of these conditions can be treated by a veterinarian if detected early enough.
+All of the above conditions can be treated by a veterinarian if detected early enough.